 First, before you can decide how to treat your nails it's important to determine if your nails have fungus.
 As a Seattle podiatrist who sees a lot of toenail fungus, I often send my patients nails to a lab to be tested.
 Once I know its fungus then I work with my patients to determine the best strategy for them.

 What to Expect From Topicals

 Over the years, there have been many different topical medications prescribed for treatment of fungal nails.
-Unfortunately, the success rate called, “complete cure”--killing the fungus plus restoring a normal appearing nail--is very low (~20% no matter which medications or remedies have been used).
-That's why I don't advise my patients to choose this method by itself if they want a greater chance of having clear nails.
+Unfortunately, the success rate called, “complete cure” (killing the fungus plus restoring a normal appearing nail) is often very low (about 20%).
+That's why I typically don't advise my patients to choose this method by itself if they want a greater chance of having clear nails.

 How to Get the Most Out of Topicals